Opera Game: The game

+Steinitz praises this "very fine finish to a most elegant game."
+Sergeant remarks, "No doubt the opposition was weak; but Morphy's method of overcoming it was most beautifully logical—a Damascus blade cutting a silk cushion."

 This mating pattern is sometimes called the "opera mate" in reference to this game.
 Other than the king, all of White's remaining pieces play a role in the checkmate.
 Therefore, the position satisfies the definition of an economical mate.
 Economical mate is one of a few terms used by chess problem composers to describe the aesthetic properties of a checkmate position; related concepts include pure mate, model mate, and ideal mate.
-The final position nearly satisfies the criteria of a model mate, but fails for one reason: there are two reasons why the black king cannot be moved to the square f8.
-It is occupied by a bishop of the same color, and it is guarded by the white rook.
+The final position nearly satisfies the criteria of a model mate, but fails on one condition: there are two reasons why the black king cannot be moved to the square f8.
+It is occupied by a bishop of the same colour, and it is guarded by the white rook.

+Tommaso Cambray-Digny celebrated this game in a poem titled "Scacchi e Musica."

+Full PGN notation

+Here is the full PGN notation: